OfferZen-Community/iot_robots-activity-pubsub_with_javascript/readme.md

 ## Getting started

-1. Using git, clone this repo onto your local machine, then checkout your own personal branch named after your GitHub username. `git checkout -b myGitHubUsername`
+1. Using git, clone this repo onto your local machine, then checkout your own personal branch named after your GitHub username. `git checkout -b makers/myGitHubUsername`
 2. Add the certificates you generated from the prerequisite activity [Create a Thing on AWS Dashboard] to the `certificates` folder in your activity directory, and link to them in `lib/publish.js` and `lib/subscribe.js`
 3. Make sure you have installed *nodeJS* and *npm*
 5. To install the AWS IoT JavaScript SDK and nodemon, run `npm install` in the activity folder.
-6. In your favorite text editor, open `lib/subscribe.js` and `lib/publish.js` We've added some code to get you started, and you need to write the publish and subscribe code to help you solve the puzzle and submit your solution.
+6. In your favorite text editor, open `lib/subscribe.js` and `lib/publish.js` We've added some code to get you started, and you need to write the publish and subscribe code to help you solve the puzzle.
 7. Run your subscribe and publish scripts with `node lib/subscribe.js` and `node lib/publish.js`

 *nodemon?*